Barnaby discovers Singapore

 Singapore is a miracle.
 And it’s worth looking at how the miracle happened.

-In the 1960s Singapore was poorer than most of its region and plagued by ethnic violence.
 In 2026, by many measures, it’s the richest nation on the planet.
 It’s easily the richest place in the Asia Pacific - way ahead of Australia at number 2.

 Barnaby’s impressed by Singapore’s miracle but I doubt he’s read the fine print.